-DOC works to prevent and manage fires on public conservation lands and issues fire permits.
+The Department of Conservation (DOC) works to prevent and manage fires in state areas (public conservation land), and issues fire permits.

 Fire permits needed for all public conservation land